eProsima/DDS-Router/docs/rst/user_manual/participants/wan.rst

 ========

 Use this Participant to communicate an internal DDS network with other LANs through a WAN communication.
-Each of the networks to be connected require a running |ddsrouter|, and the messages will be relay from one to another depending on the topics filtered by each of them.
+Each of the networks to be connected require a running |ddsrouter|, and the messages will be relayed from one to another depending on the topics filtered by each of them.